Five Fun Facts about the Planet Jupiter: Question and Answer

 Mass of JupiterClick thumbnail to view full-size

 Unlike Earth, once you pass through the cloud layer, the planet becomes extremely hot.
 So hot, that we have not been able to see what Jupiter's terrain looks like.
-Whenever a probe has gotten close, we lose contact with it.
-This is mostly due to a large magnetic disruption Jupiter lets off.
-So much of what we know is about the atmosphere around Jupiter, and it is believed that the planet is a mass of gases rather than a solid mass to land on.
+Whenever a probe has gotten close, we lose contact with it, which is mostly due to a considerable magnetic disruption Jupiter lets off; therefore, we know more about the atmosphere around Jupiter, not near the planet.
+Some believe that the probes that have passed through vaporized due to the extreme heat.
+The planet may be comprised of a mass of gasses rather than a solid mass.

 Io, pronounced eye-oh, is as big as our moon.
 During one probe's trip to Jupiter, the probe detected a very active volcano on the moon's surface.